bgd-labs/aave-proposals-v3/src/20240209_AaveV3Ethereum_TreasuryManagementGSMFundingRWAStrategyPreparationsPart2/TreasuryManagementGSMFundingRWAStrategyPreparationsPart2.md

 ## Simple Summary

-In preparation for potentially funding the GHO Stability Module (GSM) and the $1M RWA strategy with Centirfuge, this publication seeks to make available the necessary amount of USDC, USDT and DAI on Ethereum.
+In preparation for potentially funding the GHO Stability Module (GSM) and the $1M RWA strategy with Centrifuge, this publication seeks to make available the necessary amount of USDC, USDT and DAI on Ethereum.

 ## Motivation